Can Pastilla Beach

 The Great Grape Battle (Gran Batalla de Raïm)

 Prepare to get dirty in Mallorca’s messiest fiesta!
 The Gran Batalla de Raïm is an epic grape battle where villagers and visitors throw some 10,000 kilos of grapes at each other to celebrate the end of the wine harvest.
-Perhaps inexplicably, it’s traditional for participants to wear white linen for this, but whatever you do, wear clothes you don’t mind being permanently stained with memories of this raucous event – that counts for spectators too!
-After the battle around midday on Saturday 21st, let your (grape-stained) hair down at a traditional party for the entire village.
+Perhaps inexplicably, it’s tradition for participants to wear white linen for this, but whatever you do, wear clothes you don’t mind being permanently stained with memories of this raucous event – that counts for spectators too!
+After the battle around midday on, let your (grape-stained) hair down at a traditional party for the entire village.

 Gran Batalla de Raïm, Binissalem